-Why do this cutting by hand, when you're taking the page block over to the scroll saw next?
+Why do this first cut by hand, when you're taking the page block over to the scroll saw next?
 Well, it's notoriously hard to cut straight on a scroll saw.
-The rectangle you've just cut out will provide a guide that's easier to follow than drawn lines.
+The rectangle you've just cut out will be a guide that's easier to follow than any drawn lines.

 Stage 4: Drilling and Sawing

 Step 19: Drill a pilot hole through the page block.